 The CEO chairs the ExCom and ensures its organization and proper operation.
 In principle, the ExCom meets every week, and additional meetings may be convened at any time by any of its members.
-On a (bi-)monthly basis the ExCom meets with the company' Business Units in order to review and discuss the operational performance and strategic decisions of the Business Unit.
+On a (bi-)monthly basis the ExCom meets with the company' Business Units in order to review and discuss the strategic decisions and the operational performance of the Business Unit.
 A comparable performance dialogue is organized with representatives of the supporting group functions.